 Oral-B have offered two different series of electric toothbrushes.
 They were the Pro and TriZone series.

 The difference is the brush head that comes supplied.

 The Pro series has an oscillating rotating and pulsating movement compared to the sweeping motion of the TriZone.

 In the animations below you can see the different motions of the brush heads.

-This is because a TriZone brush head works on a Pro series brush handle and a Pro series brush head works on a TriZone series brush handle.
+Our guide to Oral-B brush heads explains them all in more detail, but a key thing to note is that a TriZone brush head works on a Pro series brush handle and a Pro series brush head works on a TriZone series brush handle.

 Ultimately the TriZone and Pro series brush handles are the same in size, weight and battery performance, the difference is the colour and the cleaning modes.

 Ultimately either the Pro or TriZone will offer a better clean with more plaque removal when compared to a manual brush.

 The Pro bursh heads